carfirst125/portfolio/next_purchasing_forecast/README.md

 #### ML Model

 The supervised model will be used to do the next purchase forecast.
-So it has to have the features and label for supervised model train.
+So the input features and label are neccesary for supervised model train.

-Depend on the attribute of product and industry, the SPLIT TIME is declared before the max-date of data for creating the label.

-Eg. in food an beverage, the SPLIT TIME could be from one to two monthes back.
-However, in the fashion industry, the SPLIT TIME might be longer from three to six monthes back from the max-date of data.
+Depending on the attributes of product and business industry, the **SPLIT TIME** is declared.
+The **SPLIT TIME** is the date before the the last date of data. **SPLIT TIME** is applied for purpose of creating the model label.
+(Eg. in food and beverage, the **SPLIT TIME** could be from one to two monthes back.
+However, in the fashion industry, the SPLIT TIME might be longer from three to six monthes back from the max-date of data.)

 * **Model for customer with only one purchase**